dinasing/rsschool-cv/cv.md

 visual appearance and usability of a website.
 Possessing a proven track record of successfully completing projects from the concept through to design, testing and handover.
-Eager to learn, easy going by nature and able to get along with both work colleagues and senior managers
 ##### Phone (12) 345-67-89
 ##### E-mail <dina.sing1212@gmail.com>